 -

-Treating a roundup like a link dump instead of a way to improve internal linking.
-Every item on your list should have a purpose.
-And a short, meaningful description to guide the reader.
+Treating it like a link dump instead of a way to improve internal linking.
+Every item on your list should have a purpose and a short, meaningful description to guide the reader.

-Other red flags: Not using affiliate disclosures (when needed), using mismatched or low-quality images.
-Linking to outdated or broken pages.
-Writing generic summaries that don’t give context
+Other red flags: missing affiliate disclosures, mismatched or low-quality images, outdated or broken links, and generic summaries that don't give readers any reason to click.

 - What are some creative ideas I could start with for roundups?